 The week-long Arabic Music Retreat includes full days of private lessons, lectures, group classes and faculty-coached chamber group sessions.
-All participants are also welcome to join the Retreat Orchestra which rehearses in the evenings.

 After lunch, participants take private lessons and meet for group classes in various instruments.
 The afternoon is capped off by daily rehearsals of chamber groups.
 Each participant is assigned to a faculty-coached chamber group that rehearses two pieces to be performed in a recital at the end of the Retreat.